Agentic Exploration of Physics Models: Details on physical systems including experiment tools

-The agent is tasked to find the governing equation of a complex-valued field on a 1d tight-binding lattice.
-Additionally, it is given the number of lattice points, the maximum experiment time, and the space and time resolution of the system.
-We show the dynamics of the considered fields in \Cref{fig:wave_dynamics} and the exact equations of motion in \Cref{tab:eom_waves}.
+The agent is tasked to reproduce the time evolution of a complex-valued field on a 1d lattice.
+Additionally, it is given the number of lattice points, the maximum experiment time, and the space resolution of the system.
+We show the dynamics of the considered fields in \Cref{fig:wave_dynamics}, the exact equations of motion in \Cref{tab:eom_waves}, and the solutions discovered by the agent in \Cref{tab:agent_eom_waves}.

+The task of the agent is exactly the same as for the mechanical systems above: